 5) Beware of public wi-fi

 It is certainly convenient to do business on the run, using your laptop or tablet while grabbing a coffee but free Wi-Fi may come at a price.
 Public Wi-Fi is not usually secured or password protected so never use it for online banking or purchases or to access any sensitive data.
 It is better to sign in on your own wireless plan first and use secure access for these activities.

 Check out the Government of Canada’s site for lots of additional info about protecting yourself and your business from online criminals.

 Protecting your business from theft and fire is one thing; now additional protection in case of data theft or a firewall breach is available.
-If you have any questions about cybercrime or would like a no-obligation quote one cyber insurance, contact Sean McNamara at Mitchell & Whale Insurance Brokers today at 1-800-731-2228 or email me at firstname.lastname@example.org.
-I specialize in commercial insurance and I’d be happy to talk with you.
+If you have any questions about cybercrime or would like a no-obligation quote on cyber insurance, contact one of our business insurance brokers today at 1-800-731-2228 or firstname.lastname@example.org.
+When it comes to your commercial insurance needs, we’re the experts you can trust!